jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 {% endhighlight %}

-<p>This is a python code, I don't know why it is saved as a txt file :/</p>
+<p>This is a Python code, I don't know why it is saved as a txt file :/</p>

 <p>Anyway, <code>FastRSA.txt</code> tells us that $p$ and $q$ are quite close, namely $p < q < p+100$, which we can solve as follows:</p>
 \begin{align*}